TomographicImaging/CIL/docs/source/optimisation.rst

 Note
 ----
  We ensure that all the approximate gradients written in CIL are of a similar order of magnitude to the full gradient calculation.
 For example, in the :code:`SGFunction` we approximate the full gradient by :math:`n\nabla f_i` for an index :math:`i` given by the sampler.
  The multiplication by :math:`n` is a choice to more easily allow comparisons between stochastic and non-stochastic methods and between stochastic methods with varying numbers of subsets.
+This means that for example, a suitable step size for GD with a SGFunction could be
-This means that for example, a suitable step size for GD with a SGFunction could be  :math:`\propto 1/(L_{max}*n)`, where :math:`L_{max}` is the largest Lipschitz constant of the list of functions in the SGFunction and the additional factor of by :math:`n` reflects this multiplication by the :math:`n` for the approximate gradient.
+  :math:`\propto 1/(L_{max}*n)`, where :math:`L_{max}` is the largest Lipschitz constant of the list of functions in the SGFunction and the additional factor of  :math:`n` reflects this multiplication by  :math:`n` in the approximate gradient.

 Operators